alienmind/phronex/README.md

 };
 ```

-This will build the project as a standalone app that can be run inside the Docker image.

 # Appendix II : How to properly set up the EC2 instance
 ## Install on AWS EC2
 1. Set up an ubuntu free tier EC2 instance